-While music has always been a part of Mark's long career as a youth pastor, there’s nobody more baffled by the success of his band than Mark himself.
+While music has always been a part of Mark's 20+ year career as a youth pastor, there’s nobody more baffled by the success of his band than Mark himself.
 He never could have expected writing and playing songs for jam-packed audiences older than, say, 15 or 16.

-Impressed the voice and straightforward Christian message of songs like “If We Are the Body” and “Who Am I,” Mark Miller of Sawyer Brown and fellow artist Steven Curtis Chapman eventually convinced Mark Hall that he needed to be pursuing music full-time.
-While Hall was definitely open to the idea, his only concern was that he’d still get to be a youth pastor, something he’s continued to do while recording and touring with Casting Crowns.
+Impressed with his voice and the straightforward Christian message of songs like “If We Are the Body” and “Who Am I,” Mark Miller (of Sawyer Brown) and Steven Curtis Chapman convinced Mark that he needed to pursue music full-time.
+While Mark was definitely open to the idea, his only concern was would he still get to be a youth pastor, something he’s continued to do while recording and touring with Casting Crowns.

-Now with a congregation larger than he ever imagined, Casting Crowns, which also includes Juan DeVevo (guitar, vocals), Melodee DeVevo (vocals, violin), Hector Cervantes (vocals, guitar), Chris Huffman (bass), Megan Garrett (keys, vocals, accordion) and Bryan Scoggin (drums), has made five studio albums that challenge Christians to live out a faith that’s anything but status quo.
+Now with a congregation larger than he ever imagined, Casting Crowns, which also includes Juan DeVevo (guitar, vocals), Melodee DeVevo (vocals, violin), Hector Cervantes (vocals, guitar), Chris Huffman (bass), Megan Garrett (keys, vocals, accordion) and Bryan Scoggin (drums), has made a slew of studio albums that challenge Christians to live out a faith that’s anything but status quo:

-With their project, Until the Whole World Hears, they’ve explored new musical horizons as well with a more rockin’ soundtrack on the title track.
-Above all else though, for Mark Hall the most important thing is the Message; that the whole world needs to have a personal relationship with Jesus.
+With their project, Until the Whole World Hears, they explored musical horizons with a more rockin’ sound on the title track.
+The most important thing remained the Message: that the whole world needs to have a personal relationship with Jesus.
 “I want to shake people up and help them see that Jesus is not a religion, and God is not a book,” Mark says in the band’s official biography.
 “You can’t pray to a book, and you can’t draw strength from an idea or standard.”

-Casting Crowns' latest album, Come To The Well, features the aforementioned "Jesus, Friend of Sinners," as well as "Just Another Birthday" and "Courageous," which was written for the movie by the same title.
-The song, as well as the movie, encourages fathers and husbands to take their responsibilities seriously, and seek God for help.
-"The warriors have become the watchers," lead singer Mark Hall explains on an interview with K-LOVE's Scott and Kelli.
-"We gotta get out our seats; we gotta get back in the game and love our families."
+The album Come To The Well, features the songs "Jesus, Friend of Sinners," "Just Another Birthday," "Already There," and "Courageous."
+"Courageous" was written for the movie by the same title.
+The song and the movie encourage fathers and husbands to take their responsibilities seriously and seek God for help.
+"The warriors have become the watchers," Mark explains in an interview with K-LOVE's Scott and Kelli.
+"We gotta get out of our seats; we gotta get back in the game and love our families."